almog2966/Movies-Database/README.md

 2. **Run Noted FUnction**: In queries_execution.py unnote the create_full_cycle_database() which will download the dataset from kaggle API, will create the DB, fill it and run the queries.

-## License

-This project is open-sourced under the [MIT License](LICENSE.md).

 ## Acknowledgments

 - Data provided by the [Movies Dataset on Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset).
-- Special thanks to [any contributors, mentors, or entities].